Siete-F/job_queue_PostgreSQL/README.md

 - `single_call_job_queue.py`
 - `single_stored_procedure_call`

 Instead of using the PostgreSQL `NOTIFY/LISTEN` construct, we can also just create a database function (a stored procedure kind of construct which can return a value, in our case a `varchar`).
 This function, called from a process, returns the same kind of responses that were explained in the first POC.

 This concept is expanded to include:
 - job priorities
 - processes that create many jobs (which will run in parallel)
-- processes that pick up 'many jobs' their outcomes
+- processes that get assigned 'many jobs' their outcomes and will receive a payload containing all those jobs in a json structure.
 - multi order pipelines (if all order 1 `pipe_job_queue` operations are finished for a specific request, the `pipe_job_queue` order 2 jobs will be initiated by creating their first process job)
 - if the last 'job_queue job'/process of a pipeline is finished, it will finish that `pipe_job_queue` job.

+So it is clearly more feature rich.
+Additionally it prints much smaller strings to be able to run many processes for an example run.
+Also no string is printed when PostgreSQL `find_job` function calls are terminated because of the 'serializable' approach which I (had to?) use (the serializable property is forced in the python script).

-The term 'pipeline' refers to the flow from process A to B to C, it does not refer to a pipeline architecture, which this concept clearly does not promote.
+The term 'pipeline' refers to the flow from process A to B to C, and does not refer to a pipeline architecture, which this concept clearly does not promote.
 In the example data included in the `sql` scripts you will find some names for the fictional processes that are used.
 To help understand what the processes (and their configuration in the `pipelines` and `pipeline_processes` tables) are intended to do, I will explain what the individual processes are doing:
 - `assigner`: Gathering metadata and preparing for the next process ->
 - `wearing_compliance`: Some process that executes some job and when finished, will launch a bunch (set) of other jobs ->
 - `classification`: (many jobs in parallel) A resources intensive operation which is, thanks to the previous process, properly spread over multiple processes.
 - `movemonitor`: Gathering the outcomes of the `classification` jobs and rounding up.
 This process fires of the `finish_pipe` stored procedure which will update the job and pipe_job, which will then potentially trigger the next order pipe.

+## Example POC 2:
+To execute the example, run the complete database script `.\db_schema\single_stored_procedure_call.sql` (I will leave installing  python 3.x/PostgreSQL and making a 'test_user' up to you).
+Then run `start_single_call_example_processes.ps1` to start many small instances which will pick up the jobs which were created by the `pipe_job_queue`.
+Everything that follows should happen automatically till all four `pipe_job_queue` pipe_job's are finished and many jobs are created and processed.
+To run the example again, run the `truncate` operation commented at the bottom of the sql script and run the insert query right above it.
+This will redo the complete process.